Hassn11q/Agentic-Scraper/README.md

 # Agentic Scraper

-web scraper designed to extract product information from commercial websites using AgentQL and Playwright and store the results in a CSV file.
+web scraper designed to extract product information from e-commerce Websites using AgentQL and Playwright and store the results in a CSV file.

 ## Features

-- Scrapes product name, price, number of reviews, and rating from commercial websites
+- Scrapes product name, price, number of reviews, and rating from ce-commerce Websites
 - Handles pagination to scrape multiple pages of results
 - Stores scraped data in a CSV file